amoschoomy/calendar/test-strategy.md

 **Strategy for Searching Events, Reminders**

-This functionality is done through two methods, namely get_searched_events and get_searched_reminders methods, we will test these methods.
+This functionality is done through two methods, namely get_searched_events() and get_searched_reminders() methods, we will test these methods.

-To test get_searched_events, we will use branch coverage to test these methods since they are 3 visible branches, the first two checks for invalid queries and the last branch is the for loop (which may not run too!).
+To test get_searched_events(), we will use branch coverage to test these methods since they are 3 visible branches, the first two checks for invalid queries and the last branch is the for loop (which may not run too!).
 We derived 4 test cases from here that help use achieve 100% branch and statement coverage, it also guarantees 100% path coverage since all possible paths of execution are covered.

-To test get_searched_reminders, we wil use branch coverage as well even though there are 4 visible branches, 2 of which are nested inside a for loop.
+To test get_searched_reminders(), we wil use branch coverage as well even though there are 4 visible branches, 2 of which are nested inside a for loop.
 The first 2 branch checks for invalid queries, and the last 2 branch are in the for loop (which may not run).
 To handle this we derived 5 test cases so that we can achieve 100% branch and statement coverage, it also guarantees 100% path coverage since all possible paths are covered.

+**Strategy for Deleting Events, Reminders**

+This functionality is done through two methods, namely delete_events() and delete_reminders() methods, we will test these methods.

+To test delete_events(), we will use branch coverage to test these methods since they are 3 visible branches, the first two checks for invalid queries and the last branch calls the api delete() function.
+We derived 3 test cases from here that helps use achieve 100% branch and statement coverage, it also guarantees 100% path coverage since all possible paths of execution are covered.